eerimoq/simba/doc/library-reference/drivers/pwm_soft.rst

 .. module:: pwm_soft
    :synopsis: Software pulse width modulation.

-This module implements software PWM, often using a hardware timer and pin devices.
-The properties of software PWM depends on the application, and are often inaccurate.
-Use a :doc:`hardware PWM<pwm>` if an accurate and/or high frequency PWM signal is required.
+This module implements software PWM on all digital pins.
+In general, software PWM outputs an inaccurate, low frequency signal.
+Keep that in mind designing your application.

+If an accurate and/or high frequency PWM signal is required, a :doc:`hardware PWM<pwm>` should be used instead.

 ----------------------------------------------